martinarva/dynamic_energy_cost/README.md

 To update the integration to a newer version:

-1. Download the [latest ZIP file of Dynamic Energy Cost](https://github.com/martinarva/dynamic_energy_cost/archive/refs/heads/main.zip) and extract its contents.
+1. Download the [latest release of Dynamic Energy Cost](https://github.com/martinarva/dynamic_energy_cost/releases/latest) and extract its contents.
 2. Go to your'e Home Assistant instance.
 3. Make sure to make a back up first.
 <a href="https://my.home-assistant.io/redirect/backup/" target="_blank" rel="noreferrer noopener"><img src="https://my.home-assistant.io/badges/backup.svg" alt="Open your Home Assistant instance and show an overview of your backups." /></a>